ValentinViennot/misterw97.github.io/index.md

 <!-- ## Ideas
 Some project ideas I had but I haven't done (yet).

+> "It's not about ideas.
+It's about making ideas happen." - Scott Belsky

+> "Success is not final, failure is not fatal: it is the courage to continue that counts." - Winston Churchill

+> "Design is not just what it looks like and feels like.
+Design is how it works." - Steve Jobs

 Work in progress...
 Coming soon! -->

 ## Books

+> "The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt

 Some books I've read, liked, and would recommend.

 {% for book in site.data.books %}